eclipse-edc/Samples/transfer/transfer-07-provider-push-http/README.md

 * `connector`: contains the configuration and build files for both the consumer and the provider connector
-* `backend-service-provider-push`: represent the backend service where the consumer connector will send the EndpointDataReference to access the data
+* `provider-push-backend-service`: represent the backend service where the provider will push the data after the consumer has initiated the transfer

 > For the sake of simplicity, we will use an in-memory catalog and fill it with just one single
 > asset.
 This will be deleted after the provider shutdown.

-### Provider connector

-The provider connector is the one who fetches the data from the actual data source and push it to the specified destination backend service.

-### Consumer connector

-The consumer initiates the transfer process, i.e. sends DataRequest with any destination type other than HttpProxy to the provider.
-The DataRequest should have a DataAddress with the URL of the backend service where the provider should push the data.

 # How to build a connector